letisiapangataa/linux-infra-automation-lab/README.md

 # Linux Infrastructure Automation Lab

-A practical lab for automating, securing, and managing Linux infrastructure — ideal for enterprise, public sector, and training environments.
+A practical lab for automating, securing, and managing Linux infrastructure.

 ---